These yummy fish cakes with homemade yogurt sauce look gourmet, yet unbelievably easy to make! Crunchy, but no dipping or coating required!

 - Who says the fish patties have to be round?
 You can use cookie cutters to make different shapes or do your own shapes by letting your imagination run wild…

-This recipe was first published in December 2017 and has been updated with new photos to give you an awesome experience!
+This recipe was originally published in December 2017 and has been updated with new photos to give you an awesome experience!

 What do you think of this recipe?
 Please share in the comments section if you made and liked these fish cakes.